holochain-gym/workshop/docs/workshop-1/design/index.md

 So!
 We need to create a small [chain-of-custody](https://en.wikipedia.org/wiki/Chain_of_custody) application.
 With this, the owner of a resource will be able to lend someone a tool, knowing that whenever it changes hands, it will be logged in our app, and if at some point something is lost, we know who was the last person to hold it.

-We can follow this entry design to accomplish it:
+We can follow this design to accomplish it.
+Try to create a resource, and then transfer it between the three agents in the network.

 ```js story
 const sampleZome1 = {